-11.1 Capture Mode
+11.3 Capture Mode

-In Capture mode, CCPR1H:CCPR1L captures the 16-bit value of the TMR1 register when an event occurs on pin CCP1.
+In Capture mode, the CCPRxH, CCPRxL register pair captures the 16-bit value of the TMR1 register when an event occurs on pin CCPx.
 An event is defined as one of the following and is configured by the CCP1M<3:0> bits of the CCP1CON register:

 - · Every falling edge

 - · Every rising edge

 - · Every 4th rising edge

-- · Every 16th rising edge
+- Every 16th rising edge

-When a capture is made, the Interrupt Request Flag bit CCP1IF of the PIR1 register is set.
+When a capture is made, the Interrupt Request Flag bit CCPxIF of the PIRx register is set.
 The interrupt flag must be cleared in software.
-If another capture occurs before the value in the CCPR1H, CCPR1L register pair is read, the old captured value is overwritten by the new captured value (see Figure 11-1).
+If another capture occurs before the value in the CCPRxH, CCPRxL register pair is read, the old captured value is overwritten by the new captured value (see Figure 11-1).

-11.1.1 CCP1 PIN CONFIGURATION
+11.3.1 CCP PIN CONFIGURATION

-In Capture mode, the CCP1 pin should be configured as an input by setting the associated TRIS control bit.
+In Capture mode, the CCPx pin should be configured as an input by setting the associated TRIS control bit.

-Note: If the CCP1 pin is configured as an output, a write to the port can cause a capture condition.
+Note: If the CCPx pin is configured as an output, a write to the port can cause a capture condition.